• Skip to primary navigation

 Also, if you have additional time to spend, there are many great day trips from Naples that will allow you to see more of this beautiful region.

-If you want to see Naples in a day, you’ll need an early start.
-This of course, requires coffee.
+If you expect to see Naples in a day you’ll of course need to start early.

-So make your way over to the famous Gran Caffe Gambrinus.
+So make your way over to the famous Gran Caffe Gambrinus for coffee.
 They open at 7:00 a.m. and that’s about the time you’ll want to get there.

 Gran Caffe Gambrinus is a popular cafe for both locals and tourists.
 It sits on a busy corner nestled in between the Piazza Plebiscito, the Opera House, and the Royal Palace of Naples.